 We evaluate the realisability of our inventory on a case-by-case basis and make adjustments to our inventory provision based on our estimates of expected losses.
-We write off any inventory that is approaching its "use-by" date and for which no further re-processing can be performed.
+We write off inventory that has reached its "use-by" date and for which no further re-processing can be performed.
 We also consider recent trends in revenues for various inventory items and instances where the realisable value of inventory is likely to be less than its carrying value.
-Given the allowance is calculated on the basis of the actual inventory on hand at the particular balance sheet date, there were no material changes in estimates made during 2010, 2011 or 2012 which would have an impact on the carrying values of inventory during those periods, except as discussed below.
+Given the allowance is calculated on the basis of the actual inventory on hand at the particular balance sheet date, there were no material changes in estimates made during 2013, 2012 or 2011 which would have an impact on the carrying values of inventory during those periods, except as discussed below.

-At December 31, 2012 our allowance for slow moving and obsolete inventory was US\$5,348,000 which represents approximately 20.5% of gross inventory value.
-This compares with US\$5,930,000, or approximately 23.0% of gross inventory value, at December 31, 2011 (see Item 18, Note 15 to the consolidated financial statements) and US\$6,400,000, or approximately 26.7% of gross inventory value, at December 31, 2010.
-There has been a small decrease in the estimated allowance for slow moving and obsolete inventory as a percentage of gross inventory between 2012 and 2011.
+At December 31, 2013 our allowance for slow moving and obsolete inventory was US\$4,462,000 which represents approximately 13.1% of gross inventory value.
+This compares with US\$5,348,000, or approximately 20.5% of gross inventory value, at December 31, 2012 (see Item 18, Note 14 to the consolidated financial statements) and US\$5,930,000, or approximately 23.0% of gross inventory value, at December 31, 2011.
+There has been a decrease in the estimated allowance for slow moving and obsolete inventory as a percentage of gross inventory between 2013 and 2012.
 In the case of raw materials and work in progress, the size of the provision has been based on expected future production of these products.
 Management is satisfied that the assumptions made with respect to future sales and production levels of these products are reasonable to ensure the adequacy of this provision.
-In the event that the estimate of the provision required for slow moving and obsolete inventory was to increase or decrease by 2% of gross inventory, which would represent a reasonably likely range of outcomes, then a change in allowance of US\$522,000 at December 31, 2012 (2011: US\$515,000) (2010: US\$480,000) would result.
+In the event that the estimate of the provision required for slow moving and obsolete inventory was to increase or decrease by 2% of gross inventory, which would represent a reasonably likely range of outcomes, then a change in allowance of US\$683,000 at December 31, 2013 (2012: US\$522,000) (2011: US\$515,000) would result.